2018 Background & Mission Statement

 Film Festival as a qualifying festival for the Short Films category, and in 2013 it was notified that it was a qualifying festival in the documentary short category.
 In 2015, it was notified that it would also be a qualifying festival for the British Academy of Film and Television Arts (BAFTA).
 With more than 7,000 film festivals worldwide, only

-19 have this recognition in both categories.
+6 have this dual recognition.
 In 2009, Flickers was notified by the Academy that it would be the official Rhode Island host for Oscar Night® America which it has hosted annually.
 Now known as the Red Carpet Experience: Providence, it has become a signature Winter event in Rhode Island.
 (Save the date for Sunday, February 28, 2016 for the next Red Carpet Experience: Providence).

 The Flickers' Mission: